30 BEAUTIFUL Banff Lakes You Have To Visit

 Ptarmigan Lake

 Ptarmigan Lake is a stunning alpine lake at the foot of Ptarmigan Peak.
-It’s in the backcountry, and to access it will require a 9km hike (one way) in from the Skoki Lodge car park, though we’ve done the hike several times and never leave disappointed.
+It’s in the backcountry, and to access it, you’ll need to hike 9 km (one way) from the Skoki Lodge car park.
+However, we’ve done the hike several times and have never been disappointed.

 Skoki Lakes